rahulroy0090/Redmine_Users_Guide/document.md

-# How to create Ticket/Resolved/Closed in redmine?
+# How to Create/Resolved/Closed tickets in redmine?

 ### First step:

-Enter the IP address in the URL: http://143.244.128.161:3000/

-Then redirect on redmine login page.
+Enter the IP address in the URL:  http://pems.keenable.io:3000/ Then redirect on redmine login page.

 ![Local Image](1.login_page.png)